itsbharatj/ros-mcp-server/docs/installation.md

 <details>
 <summary><strong>Windows (Using WSL)</strong></summary>

 This will have Claude running on Windows and the MCP server running on WSL.
-We assume that you had cloned the repository and installed UV on your [WSL](https://apps.microsoft.com/detail/9pn20msr04dw?hl=en-US&gl=US)
+We assume that you have cloned the repository and installed UV on your [WSL](https://apps.microsoft.com/detail/9pn20msr04dw?hl=en-US&gl=US)

 - Download from [claude.ai](https://claude.ai/download)